AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings and many more.
-All axis features are described in [Axes tutorial](../Axes_Grid_Scales_Trends_etc/Axis_Basics), in this section we will quickly demonstrate how axis position can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.
+All axis features are described in [Axes tutorial](../Axes_Grid_Scales_Trends_etc/Axis_Basics), in this section we will quickly demonstrate how axis orientation can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.

-### Position
+### Orientation

-With AnyChart you can place axes to any side of the chart, all you need to do is to adjust position with **orientation()** method of **yAxis** or **xAxis** instances.
+With AnyChart you can place axes to any side of the chart, all you need to do is to adjust orientation with **orientation()** method of **yAxis** or **xAxis** instances.

 Positioning depends on plot type and inversion of axes.